-A metropolitan court constituted by 2 JPs alone may deal with an application made under the Restraining Orders Act 1997 for a violence restraining order at a hearing in the absence of the respondent fixed under section 26(2) of that Act.
+(1) A metropolitan court constituted by 2 JPs alone may deal with an application made under the Restraining Orders Act 1997 for a violence restraining order at a hearing in the absence of the respondent fixed under section 26(2) of that Act.

+(2) A metropolitan court constituted by 2 JPs alone may adjourn the following for hearing by the Magistrates Court constituted by a magistrate —

+(a) an application made under the Prohibited Behaviour Orders Act 2010 section 5 for a PBO;

+(b) an application made under the Prohibited Behaviour Orders Act 2010 section 21 to vary or cancel a PBO.

+(3) A metropolitan court constituted by 2 JPs alone must not deal with PBO proceedings under the Prohibited Behaviour Orders Act 2010 except as permitted by subregulation (2).

+[Regulation 5 amended in Gazette 24 Jun 2011 p.
+2507-8.]

 6. When 2 JPs may constitute the court in criminal cases

 A metropolitan court constituted by 2 JPs alone may do any of the following —